ithaaswin/CI-CD-Pipeline/README.md

 ```
 <a name = "m3_tag"></a>
 ## M3 Tasks
 <a name = "provision_tag"></a>
 ## Provisioning on cloud service
 * The [droplet.js](/lib/droplet.js) file is used to provision the instance for a target infrastructure using Digital Ocean as cloud provider.
+* We are creating droplets with the help of ssh key generated.
+* We are using 3 droplets namely  droplet-blue, droplet-green to deploy the applictaion and monitor droplet to act as proxy server to monitor the health of the application.
 * After creation of droplet in the Digital Ocean webiste, the infrastructure data such as droplet name, droplet id, ip address is stored in an inventory file.